 Computer-based examinations are delivered through ISO Quality Testing (IQT), to provide globally dispersed examinees with a secure, high-quality, accessible, and user-friendly testing experience.
-IQT operates commercial testing centers with personnel specifically trained to administer examinations.
-IQT has direct control over the staff and sites, and will make testing appointments for examinees on a five- or six-day a week basis during a two-week testing period specified by the Association of Child Life Professionals.
+IQT maintains relationships with commercial testing centers with personnel specifically trained to administer examinations.
+ACLP does not control the location of testing centers; they are determined by IQT.

 IQT maintains a network of more than 300 testing centers worldwide.
-For the locations of IQT’s testing centers, visit http://www.isoqualitytesting.com/locations.aspx.
+Testing center locations.

 Prior to applying for the exam, candidates should read and fully understand the content of the Candidate Manual, which provides information on child life certification, including: eligibility requirements, application procedures, examination content and other essential information about the program.
-When submitting an application, candidates are required to agree to abide by the policies in the Candidate Manual.
+When registering for the certification exam, candidates are required to agree to abide by the policies in the Candidate Manual.

-To apply, please fill out the Special Accommodations Packet from the Association of Child Life Professionals office.
-Requests for special accommodations MUST be submitted along with the exam registration at least two weeks prior to the registration deadline
+To apply, please submit the Special Accommodations Packet.
+Requests for special accommodations MUST be submitted along with the exam registration at least two weeks prior to the registration deadline.

 If you are applying under a different name from that which appears on your transcript(s) and/or Verification Form(s), you must submit documentation of your name change.
 A copy of either your new Social Security Card or your marriage license is acceptable as documentation.